-Québec-Ocean is committed to respecting the principles of Justice, Equity, Diversity, and Inclusion (JEDI) in its governance and management of its staff, financial assistance programs, activities, and communications.
-An JEDI committee is responsible for ensuring that these commitments are met.
+Québec-Ocean is committed to respecting the principles of Equity, Diversity, and Inclusion (EDI) in its governance and management of its staff, financial assistance programs, activities, and communications.
+An EDI committee is responsible for ensuring that these commitments are met.

 This means not discriminating based on gender or expression of gender, appearance, race, disability, and welcoming without any particular obstacle, in a safe work environment, any person from an underrepresented or disadvantaged group.
 In addition, in cases of verbal or non-verbal aggression, harassment and micro-aggression, measures will be taken in collaboration with the institutions concerned.

 Applications for membership in Québec-Océan are processed according to criteria strictly related to academic background or professional skills.

 Detailed information is provided on the "Resources" page in addition to the mandate and role of the Comittee, detailed below.

 The gender and origin composition in the instances reflects the pool of candidates.
 However, under EDI principles, Québec-Ocean encourages minority candidates to run for the various bodies of the group.
 To balance perspectives and offer a form of mentoring, a balance is sought between career stages for the seats offered to researchers.

 The mandate of the Equity, Diversity, Inclusion Committee (EDI) is to guide the actions of Quebec-Ocean to provide equitable and inclusive services in a discrimination-free environment.

 The role of the EDI Committee is to:

 The Committee is composed of 5 members from Québec-Océan, including 1 or 2 co-researchers, 1 research professional, 1 or 2 students and 1 post-doctoral fellow.
 It is recommended that at least one member of the Committee be a minority.
 The Committee is supported by the Coordinator(s) of the Regroupement.